The Role of Therapy in Managing Age-Related Eye Conditions

 Source: commons.wikimedia.org

 Compared to the other two above, the pupils are part of our body language that we cannot control.
 According to a study by Eckhard Hess (1975), the pupils dilate whenever we are interested in the topic we’re discussing or the person we are talking to.
-Psychologists use this to determine whether their patients are interested in having their therapy sessions or they are only there since they are forced to be.
+Psychologists use this to determine whether their patients are interested in having their therapy sessions or if they are only there since they are forced to be.

 At the same time, the pupils are also used by others to indicate whether they can trust a person or not.
 According to studies, patients subconsciously pay attention to the behavior of the pupils of their psychologists.
 If they dilate, it results in emotional arousal and attraction on the side of the client.
 They indicate that their psychologists are trustworthy.